by Brian Tomasik

 Impacting big farms

 The same expected-value logic applies also to the rest of the demand chain: At some critical mass of fewer cases ordered by stores, distributors will purchase fewer chicken wings from farms, and that reduced demand from farms will, at some point, constrict production.
 By the end, the probability that any given consumer will impact animal production is miniscule, but the benefits if he does are immense.
 Thus, the expected value of refraining from the purchase of any given amount of an animal product is roughly equivalent to preventing the production of the portion of an animal that the product represents.
-(This ignores some considerations about the price elasticity of meat, but these are fairly minor.)
+(This ignores some considerations about the price elasticity of meat, but these don't substantially change the conclusion.)

 Different foods matter differently